-Voting by the Internet is fast and convenient, and your vote is immediately confirmed and tabulated.
+Voting by the Internet or telephone is fast and convenient, and your vote is immediately confirmed and tabulated.
 If you receive a paper copy of the proxy materials, you may also vote by completing, signing, dating and returning the accompanying proxy card, or the enclosed voting instruction card (in the case of ADSs, as applicable) in the enclosed return envelope furnished for that purpose.
-By using the Internet, you help us reduce postage and proxy tabulation costs.
-Please do not return the enclosed paper ballot if you are voting over the Internet.
+By using the Internet or telephone, you help us reduce postage and proxy tabulation costs.
+Please do not return the enclosed paper ballot if you are voting over the Internet or by telephone.